Scott-Morgan-Foundation/planning_and_integration/design/data/readme.md

 ![smf-logo](../../images/smf-logo.png)
 # Data Design

-This section contains a design for the common Data to be used across the integration solutions.
+This section contains a design for the common Data Model to be used across the integration solutions.

 <hr>